DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 4. **Certificate Validation**:
    - Clients MUST verify certificate signatures using the provider's public key
    - Certificates MUST be checked for validity periods
-   - Clients MUST prefer certificates with higher serial numbers
+   - Clients MUST prefer certificates with higher serial numbers within the selected encryption system
    - Example: A client might cache valid certificates and check for updates hourly

 Proper implementation of these security measures provides the foundation for the protocol's attack mitigation capabilities.